smartalex24/DevcampPortfolio/README.md

 # Alex Portfolio

-> This is a Tuby on Tails 5 application that allows users to create their own portfolios.
+> This is a Ruby on Rails 5 application that allows users to create their own portfolios.

 ### Features